cakirmert/party-sim/README.md

 No build cost exists in this project. moveCost strictly influences movement and A* weights (e.g., 1 = normal, 2 = slower / “sticky” floor).

+Agents occupy single tiles and block each other’s movement, preventing two agents from sharing the same space.

 Determinism

 Fixed-step logic (baseTickRate, default 20/s) independent from render FPS.